 And your customers receive excellent service as your budtenders actively address their ENTIRE set of needs by asking questions and making recommendations.

-5 Steps to Set up a Commission Structure For Your Cannabis Dispensary
+First Steps to Setup a Commission Structure For Your Cannabis Dispensary

 - What is a sales hurdle?
 A sales hurdle is the minimum return rate a business needs to break even.

 For a cannabis dispensary, a sales hurdle is the minimum sales number you want to attain before offering an incentive that makes financial sense for your operation.
 Operators use this figure to set goals for their employees.